cpwilkerson/login-server/presentation.md

 * How to read them in a react component
 * How to use them in a micro-service architecture

+^ Just read the list.
+We're telling them what we're going to tell them

 ---

 ### JSON Web Tokens